databoy/Swift-Radio-Pro/README.md

 ##FAQ

 Q: Do I have to pay you anything if I make an app with this code?
 A: Nope.
 This is completely open source, you can do whatever you want with it.
-It's usually cool to thank the project if you use the code.
+It's usually cool to thank the project [Thanks, Mr. Fecher] if you use the code.
 Go build stuff.
 Enjoy.

 Q: How do I use the iTunes API instead of LastFM?
 A: In the SwiftRadio-Settings.swift file, set the "useLastFM" key to "false".
 You do not need an API key to use the iTunes API.
 It is free.